 Acorn Occupational Health can assess and advise you on the risk associated with your industry.

-Acorn Occupational Health will provide a free independent recommendation on your health surveillance requirements, including the type and frequency of health surveillance/assessments and assist with the implementation of the health surveillance programmes throughout your workplace.
+Acorn Occupational Health will provide an independent recommendation on your health surveillance requirements, including the type and frequency of health surveillance/assessments and assist with the implementation of the health surveillance programmes throughout your workplace.

 An employer who has not made an appointment of a competent person is in breach of a statutory duty under health and safety legislation.